lgrqvst/lgrqvst.com-hugo/content/page/now/index.md

 ---

 This is what I'm into right now:

 <!--more-->

-- Ever so slowly working on improving this site
+- Learning React
+- Making the best of 2019
+- Getting back into photography
+- Leftism
+- Anarchism
 - DIY
 - Trying to build a habit of daily sketching
-- Leftism
-- Anarchism
-- Learning React
 - RPGs

-Currently reading: _Sense and Sensibility_ by Jane Austen
+Currently reading: _Ninefox Gambit_ by Yoon Ha Lee